theaisforannie/theaisforannie.github.io/_posts/2015-06-26-servers-sockets-and-a-sonnet.md

 <center>-------------</center>

 I got nothing else, and I've got to get to work.
-See you guys in 50 days. <3
+Just 50 days to go. <3